diegoparrilla/slate/source/index.html.md

 * __HTTP/1.1 400 Bad Request__: The Country code is malformed.
 Check the response text for more information about the error.

-## Check if the Continent is in the private QUARANTINE-CONTINENT backlist
+## Check if the Continent is in the private QUARANTINE-CONTINENT blacklist

 ```shell
 $ curl -i -H "X-Auth-Token: UUID" -X GET "https://api.apility.net/quarantine/continent/<CONTINENT_CODE>"